 After breakfast, transfer to the Baharia oasis, stopping en route for a picnic lunch.
 Early afternoon arrival at the BAHARIA OASIS, which has always been a focal point of caravan routes in the Western Desert between the Nile Valley and Libya.
-Here we will visit the TOMBS of QARET QASR SELIM of Bawiti, built during the XXVIth dynasty, in particular that of Djed-Amon-luf-Ankh and Bannentiu, with beautifully decorated hypostyle burial chambers.
+Here we will visit the TOMBS of QARET QASR SELIM of Bawiti, built during the XXVIth dynasty, in particular that of Djed-Amon-Iuf-Ankh and Bannentiu, with beautifully decorated hypostyle burial chambers.
 Afterwards we visit the MUSEUM OF THE GOLDEN MUMMIES, which exhibits 10 of the many mummies from the Roman period found in the region, only discovered in 1999.
 Time at leisure for shopping at the market and handicraft cooperatives in Baharia, where we can find precious dates, Bedouin clothes and... socks made of camel hair!
 Traditional dinner in a private house, where we will be able to enjoy local specialities such as kofta, lamb meatballs, shish tawooq, marinated chicken skewers, molokhia, a kind of mallow soup served with rice, sambusek, puff pastry rolls filled with meat or vegetables, full, broad bean stew...
-Accommodation at Hotel Alya or similar, overnight in double rooms with services.

-Day 12: Sunday 04 May Baharia/Cairo/Return flight
+Day 12: Sunday 02 November

+Baharia/Cairo/Return flight